Wondering what to do with the family in Moncton?

 INDOOR FUN IDEAS

-The new YMCA Moncton North (70 Twin Oaks Drive) is welcoming non-members to use their indoor splash pad & playground!
+Hopefully the new YMCA Moncton North (70 Twin Oaks Drive) will reopen soon.
+It welcomes non-members to use their indoor splash pad & playground!
 The cost is $3/person on Fridays from 5-8pm; $5/person other times.
 (Children under 12 need a parent/guardian with them, but you’re not required to pay the fee – just the kiddos!
 Bathing suits & swim caps aren’t required.)
 Check out the schedule here.

 Resurgo Place is open 10am-4pm, Tuesday to Saturday.